srabhayraj/-DevOps_Pipeline/README.md

 # DevOps_Pipeline with integate GIT, Github , Jenkins and Docker.

-1. Create container image that’s has Jenkins installed  using dockerfile
+1. Create container image that’s has Jenkins installed  using dockerfile.

 2. When we launch this image, it should automatically starts Jenkins service in the container.